Airsoft Gun Wiring Repairs

 - Battery Connections

-In electric Airsoft guns, the connections essentially begin at the battery, located on the butt stock or at the front grip, depending on your model.
+In electric Airsoft guns such as the Firepower F4-D AEG, the connections essentially begin at the battery, located on the butt stock or at the front grip, depending on your model.
 There are two main battery connections that are used depending on your gun’s model.
 They are:

 - Pin/Tamiya plug connector – Have lighter contacts with lower amperage rating.
 These are much more susceptible to loosen up and will likely lead to recurrent repairs since they wear out after roughly 50 cycles.